Muhammad-Hussain456/Application-of-ICT/04_ComputerComponents-II.md

 ###🔹 Why We Create Software?
 To solve **real-world problems** like:
-Communicating with hardware
-Communicating with other softwares such as OS
-Creating communication between software and hardware Calculating something
+Communicating with hardware, Communicating with other softwares such as OS, Creating communication between software and hardware,, Calculating something, Saving records, Automating tasks, etc.
-Saving records
-Automating tasks, etc.

 **we can say that software is created to solve real world problems and make our work easy.**

 ###🔹 What is Used to Write a Software?
 Any Programming Language (C, C++, Python, Java, etc.)